Sage-Bionetworks/portalsDocs/articles/accounts_certified_users_and_qualified_researchers.md

 </form>

 ## Certified user
 Certified users are authorized to use the full Synapse functionality.
-In order to ensure that users wishing to interact more freely within Synapse are familiar with the [Synapse Commons Data Use Procedure](https://s3.amazonaws.com/static.synapse.org/governance/SynapseCommonsDataUseProcedure.pdf?v=4), **users must pass a short quiz on the content of this tutorial (18 questions, approximately 20 minutes) to become certified.**
+In order to ensure that users wishing to interact more freely within Synapse are familiar with the [Synapse Commons Data Use Procedure](https://s3.amazonaws.com/static.synapse.org/governance/SynapseCommonsDataUseProcedure.pdf?v=4), **users must pass a short quiz on the content of this tutorial (15 questions, approximately 20 minutes) to become Synapse certified.**

-Like registered users, certified Synapse users can create `Projects` and construct `Wikis`, access non-controlled content, and request access to Controlled Use content.
-Additionally, Certified users can upload content (e.g., `Files, Tables`) and can set the provenance relationships connecting this content.
-Certified users with a validated profile can request access to Bridge, Controlled Use data derived from ResearchKit apps.
+Like registered users, Synapse certified users can create `Projects` and construct `Wikis`, download open access content, and request access to Controlled Use content.
+To access Controlled Data, certified users must fulfill the specific requirements described in the 'Conditions for Use' for that data.
+Certified users can also upload content (e.g., `Files`, `Tables`) and can set the provenance relationships connecting this content.

 <form action="https://www.synapse.org/#!Quiz:">
     <input type="submit" value="Become a Certified User">